go-to-k/image-scanner-with-trivy/README.md

   failOnVulnerability: false, // Don't want to fail on vulnerabilities
   failOnEol: false,           // Don't want to fail on EOL
   // ✅ This will SUCCEED
 });

+// Scenario 2-3: Only vulnerabilities detected (failOnVulnerability: true) new ImageScannerWithTrivy(this, 'Scanner', {
+  imageUri: image.imageUri,
+  repository: image.repository,
+  failOnVulnerability: true,  // Want to fail on vulnerabilities
+  // failOnEol: doesn't matter
+  // ❌ This will FAIL regardless of failOnEol setting });
 ```